-Refer to full text of the latest DoD R&D General Terms and Conditions; the USAMRAA General Research Terms and Conditions with Institutions of Higher Education, Hospitals, and Non-Profit Organizations: Addendum to the DoD R&D General Terms and Conditions; and the USAMRAA General Research Terms and Conditions with For-Profit Organizations, for further information.
+Refer to full text of the latest DoD R&D General Terms and Conditions and the USAMRAA General Research Terms and Conditions: Addendum to the DoD R&D General Terms and Conditions for further information.

-New Requirement: Certification Regarding Disclosure of Funding Sources.
+Certification Regarding Disclosure of Funding Sources.
 The proposing entity must comply with Section 223(a) of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021, which requires that the PI, Partnering PIs (if applicable), and all key personnel:

-• Certify that the current and pending support provided on the application is current, accurate, and complete;

-- Agree to update such disclosure at the request of the agency prior to the award of support and at any subsequent time the agency determines appropriate during the term of the award; and - Have been made aware of the requirements under Section 223(a)(1) of this Act.
+- Certify that the current and pending support provided on the application is current, accurate, and complete; - Agree to update such disclosure at the request of the agency prior to the award of support and at any subsequent time the agency determines appropriate during the term of the award; and - Have been made aware of the requirements under Section 223(a)(1) of this Act.

-False, fictitious, or fraudulent statements or claims may result in criminal, civil, or administrative penalties (218 USC 1001).
+False, fictitious, or fraudulent statements or claims may result in criminal, civil, or administrative penalties (18 USC 1001).